vormooth/hifi/BUILD_SCRIBE_WIN.md

 2. CMake 3.3.2

 ## Steps

-1. Create a new file in tools\scribe\SetupHifiProject.cmake and paste this content
+1. Create a new file in tools\scribe\SetupHifiProject.cmake and paste this content.

 ````
 #